East Asian Studies Director: Elizabeth Morrison (Religion)

-East Asian Studies consists of the interdisciplinary study of the civilizations of easternmost Asia, which are principally thought of as those of China and Japan as well as those of the contiguous countries of Korea (presently, divided into North and South Korea) and Vietnam.
+East Asian Studies consists of the interdisciplinary study of the civilizations of East Asia, that is, China and Japan as well as Korea and Vietnam.
 On the one hand, as a cohesive region, East Asia evinces considerable cultural continuity.
-However, on the other hand, the various modern nation-states that comprise East Asia are distinguished by having dissimilar cultural heritages, as is exhibited in their languages, literatures, and arts; their histories, philosophies, and religions; and their politics, economics, and social institutions.
+On the other hand, the various modern nation-states that comprise East Asia differ in language, literature, art, history, philosophy, religion, politics, economics, and social institutions.

-As an East Asian Studies major, you will be exposed intensively to the traditions of your country of choice as well as to its contemporary challenges confronted within a global context.
+As an East Asian Studies major, you will be exposed intensively to the traditions of your country of focus as well as to its contemporary challenges confronted within a regional and global context.
 You will find your in-depth preparatory training in the principal language and social mores of a selected East Asian national culture complemented by unique perspectives acquired through immersion while studying abroad.
-You will also ground your study of East Asia in a specific academic discipline, which will serve both as a lens for understanding and a means of communicating your acquired knowledge of the region as a whole.

 - HIST 0111 Early East Asia